dana-khaing/Anvil/README.md

 ## Status

 🚧 Early build.
-Day 12 of a day-by-day build: repo scaffold through local notifications (daily reminder + re-engagement nudge) are in.
-Auto- recommended video search is still deferred until it has a YouTube Data API key to call.
-The AI chat coach is still ahead.
+Day 13 of a day-by-day build: repo scaffold through the Gemini AI coach are in.
+Auto-recommended video search is still deferred until it has a YouTube Data API key to call.
 See [`DIARY.md`](./DIARY.md) for a running log of what's been built and why.

 ## Planned features